US Core Implementation Guide

 Timezones and Time Offsets

-Clients currently face challenges displaying the source data’s times and timezone regardless of the end user’s current timezone.
+Clients face challenges displaying the source data’s times and timezone regardless of the end user’s current timezone.
 A solution is to define requirements and best practices for servers to preserve and represent time offsets and time zones.

 A timezone is a geographical region in which residents observe the same standard time.
 A time offset is an amount of time subtracted from or added to Coordinated Universal Time (UTC) time to get the current civil time, whether it is standard time or daylight saving time (DST).1